RuwinX/TabHero/README.md

 ## Heads Up

 - Unique IDs use the `nanoid` npm package, which unfortunately doesn't comply with rollup's bundling conventions.
 So we use a workaround, [rollup-plugin-inject-process-env](https://www.npmjs.com/package/rollup-plugin-inject-process-env) to make it work.
 A discussion on this can be found on [rollup/issues#487](https://github.com/rollup/rollup/issues/487).
+- `rollup-plugin-inject-process-env` breaks the functionality of `rollup-plugin-postcss` when placed before `rollup-plugin-postcss` in the Rollup plugin pipeline.
+Don't know why this happens.
+We need `rollup-plugin-postcss` so we can use the `@tabhero/svelte-components` package.
+Could file a bug report on `rollup-plugin-inject-process-env` or use a different plugin for the same purpose, or put up with it for now.